ifeanyiih/alx-higher_level_programming/0x00-python-hello_world/README.md

 **7-edges.py**: complete source code **8-concat_edges.py**: complete source code **9-easter_egg.py**: a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
+**10-check_cycle.c**: a function that checks if a singly linked list has a cycle in it